adblockplus/adblockplus/README.md

 * `platform`, `platformVersion`, `application`, `applicationVersion`: sets application parameters that are normally determined by Adblock Plus.
 Using `?platform=safari&platformVersion=5.0` should trigger a warning.
-* `seenDataCorruption`, `filterlistsReinitialized`: setting these parameters to `true` should trigger warnings referring to issues detected by Adblock Plus.
+* `filterlistsReinitialized`: setting these parameters to `true` should trigger warnings referring to issues detected by Adblock Plus.
 * `blockedURLs`: a comma-separated list of URLs that should be considered blocked (necessary to test the check for blocked scripts in sharing buttons).